-Creating an Event Contingency Plan: 6 Tips to Beat the Delta COVID Variant
+Creating an Event Contingency Plan: 6 Tips to Beat the COVID Variants

 There’s a lot of uncertainty regarding COVID variants and in response, event organizers are creating event contingency plans to prepare for the future.
-Here’s our tips on what to consider.
+Here are our tips on what to consider.

 Though we may have weathered the pandemic for a while now, the question of what the future holds continues to be a sticking point.
 How can we continue to plan for the seemingly unplannable?

 One method to set yourself up for success is having a plan b – or a contingency plan.

 Having an event contingency plan is an essential part of being an event organizer but it’s especially key in 2021 and beyond.
 An event contingency plan ensures that every stakeholder, from your internal team to your speakers and attendees, has a great experience and a seamless transition.